broerman/graylog_content_pack_nsxedge/README.md

 You can use extractor export below to upload in your environment.
 Then you have to adjust the "source_field" in extractor "nsxedge_get_json".

+In this setup graylog expects the whole NSX-Edge log in field : **message**, which is a JSON dokument.

 #### Extracted fields

 - reason